VincentVToscano/VVT_StaticPageBuilder_001/README.md

 While this project still works, I’ve been using Jekyll these days to create static sites from flat files.

 # License
 This project is licensed under the terms of the MIT license.
-Please see the full license in the file named LICENSE.md.
+Please read the full license terms in the file named LICENSE.